Trump chooses former senator David Perdue as ambassador to China - ExBulletin

-WASHINGTON President-elect Donald Trump said Thursday he has chosen former Georgia Sen. David Perdue as ambassador to China, relying on a former business executive turned politician to serve as envoy administration with the most powerful economic and military adversary of the United States.
+WASHINGTON (AP) President-elect Donald Trump said Thursday he has chosen former Georgia Sen. David Perdue to be his ambassador to China, leaning on a former business executive turned politician to serve as his envoy. administration with the most powerful economic and military power in the United States. opponent.

 Perdue lost his Senate seat to Democrat Jon Ossoff four years ago and ran unsuccessfully in the 2022 primary against Georgia Gov. Brian Kemp.
 Perdue pushed Trump's lies about election fraud during his failed bid for Georgia governor.